Universal scaling of the velocity field in crack front propagation

 Below $f_c$ the velocity is zero, but a local perturbation can induce an extended reorganization of the front, \textit{the avalanche}, up to a scale $\xi \sim |f-f_c|^{-\nu}$, the divergent correlation length of the transition.
 Symmetries and dimensional analysis allow to link all the exponents of the avalanche statistics (size, duration, ...) to $\beta$ and $\zeta$.
 In particular, the statistical tilt symmetry ensures the scaling relation $\nu = 1/(\alpha - \zeta)$.

-In the moving phase, the dynamical regime we are interested in, it is customary to work with a fixed driving velocity $v_d$ instead of a fixed force $f$.
-In practice, this is achieved by replacing $f$ with a parabolic potential of curvature $m^2$ moving at velocity $v_d$ : $f \rightarrow m^2(v_d t - u(x,t))$ (see SupMat for details).
-When $v_d$ is small, the local velocity field $v(x,t) = \partial_t u(x,t)$ along the front displays intermittency and correlations (see Fig.~\ref{Fig:Intro}).
+In the moving phase it is customary to work with a fixed driving velocity $v_d$ instead of a fixed force $f$.
+In practice, this is achieved by replacing $f$ with a parabolic potential of curvature $m^2$ moving at velocity $v_d$ : $f \rightarrow m^2(v_d t - u(x,t))$ \cite{SupMat}.
+When $v_d$ is small, the local velocity field $v(x,t)$ along the front displays two features which are a clear manifestation of the presence of avalanches~: (i) it is very intermittent in time, i.e. it is either large of order $v^{\max} \gg v_d$ or almost zero and (ii) it displays strong correlations in space (see Fig.~\ref{Fig:Intro} right).
 Instead of trying to identify avalanches we focus on this quantity and its correlation functions :

 The proposed scaling forms rely on the existence of two scales : $\xi_v \sim v_d^{-\nu/\beta}$ and $t^* \sim v_d^{-\nu z/\beta}$.
 The first one is the correlation length at finite velocity and arises naturally from the combination of the scalings of the velocity $v\sim \left(f-f_c \right)^{\beta}$ and of the correlation length $\xi \sim (f-f_c)^{-\nu}$.
 The time scale $t^*$ is linked to $\xi_v$ through the dynamical exponent $z$ \cite{dynamical_exponent} : $t^* \sim \xi_v^z$.
 Note that these assumptions are reasonable provided that $m^2$ is small enough, otherwise the parabolic potential confines the interface at length scales $\sim m^{-2/\alpha}$.